build-server-protocol/build-server-protocol/docs/bsp.md

 ```

 The server is free to send any number of `build/publishDiagnostics` and `build/logMessage`
 notifications during compilation before completing the response.
+Any number of subtasks may be communicated
-The client is free to forward these
-messages to the LSP editor client.
+with `build/task*` notifications.
+The client is free to forward these messages to the LSP editor client.

-The client will get a `originId` field in `CompileReport` or `CompileResult` if the `originId`
-field in the `CompileParams` is defined.

 ### Test Request